jonathonadams/zero-to-production/guides/LAMBDA_FUNCTIONS.md

 ## Before you Start

-Ensure you have all the [prerequisites] setup and ready prior to starting this guide.
+Ensure you have all the [prerequisites] completed prior to starting this guide.

 ## Run you Functions locally